tektutor/openshift-dec-2021/Day2/README.md

 - application runs within container
 - container has your application and any dependent library or servers, etc
 - container can be created either using Docker or LXC, CRI-O, Rkt, Podman, etc.,
+- Kubernetes supports creating K8s objects in two style
+    1. Imperative - i.e using CLI commands
+    2. Declarative - i.e using YAML(yml) files.
+This is the recommended approach.